 “I love Trinidad and I love cooking, love is my secret ingredient!” says Wendy-ann Alexander, a member of the Church of the Anointed One at Old Road Junction, Saddle Road, San Juan.
 Chow chow for Christmas Wendy-ann cooks for members of her family, community, church, and anyone who asks her …

-Read More »Local food a delectable belly full
+Read More »Local food in Trinidad a delectable belly full

 By Marissa Armoogam.
 I think one of the mandatory requirements for being a Trini is that you have to be the owner of an insatiable appetite for our mouth-watering, delectable local food.
 Growing up in Trinidad almost certainly allows one to develop this Trini trait.
 Unique style of food preparation Our …